-Change your sleeping position with an adjustable bed
+Change your sleeping position by buying an adjustable bed

 Acid reflux and heartburn can be especially problematic at night, but simply changing your sleeping position could address the problems.
 By raising the head of your bed by around 20cm, you might be able to improve your acid reflux symptoms.